nspyre-org/nspyre/README.md

 pip install -e .
 pip install git+https://github.com/pyqtgraph/pyqtgraph.git
 ```
-To ensure that you can view your data correctly, make sure that line 45 of nspyre/widgets/main.py activates the name of your aniconda environment (if you copied the code above, this would mean you should have
+To ensure that you can view your data correctly, make sure that line 45 of nspyre/widgets/main.py activates the name of your aniconda environment.
+If you copied the code above, this would mean you should have the follow coding
 ```
 cmd = 'bash -c "activate nspyre; python {}"'.format(filename)
 ```